Bohumil Hrabal: Ban from publication and later career

 Some young dissidents were incensed by Hrabal's actions; poet Ivan "Magor" Jirous organised an event on Kampa Island at which his books were burned, and the singer Karel Kryl called him a "whore".
 However, his defenders point out that an edited version of a key text, Handbook for the Apprentice Palaverer (Rukovět̕ pábitelského učně), was published alongside the interview, which ended the ban on publication and permitted his work once again to reach the broader Czechoslovak public.
 Ludvík Vaculík, who had published his work in samizdat and would later continue to do so, defended him, saying that the interview demonstrated that Hrabal was a writer of such standing that he could not be suppressed and the regime had had to acknowledge him.
 Additionally, some of his writings continued to be printed only in samizdat and as underground editions abroad, including Too Loud a Solitude (Přílíš hlučná samota) which circulated in a number of samizdat editions until it was finally published officially in 1989.
 Hrabal avoided political engagement, and he was not a signatory of the Charter 77 civic initiative against the communist regime in 1977.

 Hrabal's two best-known novels are Closely Observed Trains (Ostře sledované vlaky) (1965) and I Served the King of England (1971), both of which were made into movies by the Czech director Jiří Menzel (in 1966 and 2006, respectively).
-Hrabal worked closely with Menzel on the script for Closely Observed Trains which won the Academy Award for Best Foreign Language Film in 1968.
+Hrabal worked closely with Menzel on the script for Closely Watched Trains which won the Academy Award for Best Foreign Language Film in 1968.
 The two men became close friends and subsequently collaborated on other film projects, including the long-banned 1969 film Larks on a String.